Scroll Top

 As the future is yet to emerge, multiple ways of knowing, along with corresponding methods and tools, are essential.
 Serious design games are one approach that can make specific futures more tangible and alternative futures more legitimate¹².

 Of course, achieving transformative change requires a holistic approach, including new economic models, innovative political practices, updated laws and global goals, and technologies that steer us toward regenerative futures.
-Within this broader toolkit, games stand out as a inspirational and valuable method, offering an engaging and experiential way to explore, understand, and shape possible futures.
+Within this broader toolkit, games stand out as an inspirational and valuable method, offering an engaging and experiential way to explore, understand, and shape possible futures.
+Serious games have the power to simplify complex issues, open space for imagination, and inspire collaborative action—especially in fields like sustainability where new perspectives and collective agency are urgently needed.

 Sources